Most Pedestrian Crosswalk Buttons In Boston Do Not Work

 The reason so many do not work is because the high amount of motor vehicle traffic in Boston creates traffic patterns that essentially makes the devices useless.
 There are just simply too many vehicles on the roads to allow for these devices to be initiated on demand by pedestrians.

 Far too often motor vehicles are striking innocent pedestrians and causing them to suffer personal injuries.
-This subject innocent pedestrians to injuries such as soft tissue injuries, broken bones, and even death.
+This subjects innocent pedestrians to injuries such as soft tissue injuries, broken bones, and even death.

 Boston Pedestrian Accident Lawyer